 - Newcastle conducted safe standing trials in the 2023/24 season, starting with 1,800 spaces.

-- In 2023, Manchester United announced their intention to increase safe standing capacity at Old Trafford by an additional 2,100 spaces up from 4,000.
+- In 2023, Manchester United announced their intention to increase safe standing capacity at Old Trafford by an additional 2,100 spaces, up from 4,000.

-- After acquiring safe standing license in the 2023/24 season, Liverpool now have the most rail seating zones in the Premier League, currently at least 13,300.
+- After acquiring a safe standing license in the 2023/24 season, Liverpool now have the most rail seating zones in the Premier League, currently at least 13,300.
 The club announced on their website that more will be introduced in the Kop Stand.

 - Leicester City plan to introduce safe standing ahead of the 2025/26 season.
 This follows extensive consultations with the relevant authorities and stakeholders.
-The club will avail 2,610 spaces, which will include 2,532 seats for visiting fans.
+The club will provide 2,610 spaces, which will include 2,532 seats for visiting fans.

-Brighton Hove & Albion are said to be considering implementing rail seating in the 2025/26 season while Arsenal are yet to arrive at a conclusive decision.
-Crystal Palace conducted some trials in the 2022/23 season while Fulham have no provisions for such at Craven Cottage.
+Brighton Hove & Albion are said to be considering implementing rail seating in the 2025/26 season, while Arsenal are yet to arrive at a conclusive decision.
+Crystal Palace conducted some trials in the 2022/23 season, while Fulham have no provisions for such at Craven Cottage.

 The final verdict on safe standing

-Safe standing FAQ
+FAQs – Safe standing

 When was standing made illegal in English football?